-The Self Assessment Dashboard helps learners keep track of their progress, and personalize their learning goals and learning experience through self-reflection.
+The My Lifelong Learning Lab helps learners keep track of their progress, and personalize their learning goals and learning experience through self-reflection.

 The Preference Management Tools support portable preferences - you can apply preferences across devices, resources and learning applications using the Global Public Inclusive Infrastructure.
 The GPII security architecture gives you complete control over who has access to your preferences.

 Looking for help making rich content more inclusive?

 The HTML5 Video Player offers full keyboard access, captions, transcripts, descriptions and responds to personal user preferences.
 Learners can request missing captions, descriptions and transcripts, or create them.